Animal Rescue Shelter Sponsorship Sample Proposal

 Your donation is fully tax deductible.
 We believe that donations should benefit both parties.
 In this proposal, we have outlined the needs, described the facilities and services your donation will support, and explained how your generosity will be recognized in our literature and community outreach programs.

-But even with the generosity of all their donated time, we still have to pay our utility bills, our food bills, and pay for medicine and supplies for all the animals in our care.
 The need during the coldest months of winter is especially great.
 Sponsoring Compassionate Companions Animal Shelter will save the lives of thousands of innocent animals each year, and will give back to our community.
 We wrote this proposal to explain how you can help and describe how your generous gift will be used.

 Compassionate Companions offers four levels of sponsorship.
 The following list shows some of our most prominent sponsors in our community.
 Savior Sponsorship - $10,000 or more Caroline’s Cookie Factory Strongarm Steel Products Factory Furniture Warehouse Best Big Burgers Perfect Pet Stores.